Weldmicheal/ttm4175/a2/lab-a2.md

 After you went through the introduction of a level, Work on the solution of the level:

-Open system LevelX, and use the operarions and other elements to build a solution.
+Open system LevelX, and use the operations and other elements to build a solution.

 Build the systems the same way as you built the introduction to try out your solution.
 Adjust your design and repeat until you have solved the level.